Futurecanoe7244/pro-micro-macro-pad/README.md

     [Row 4: Pin 8] --+---[SW 13]------+---[SW 14]------+---[SW 15]------+---[SW 16]

     * Wiring Mechanics:
       - Each [SW] represents a mechanical switch containing 2 contact pins.
       - Horizontal Row Pins: Connect one pin of all 4 switches in a row together.
       - Vertical Column Pins: Connect the remaining pin of all 4 switches in a column together.
       - No external resistors or physical blocking diodes are needed.

+to program the arduino you need to install the arduino ide on your computer and set the com port to the one that your arduino is on and it should say arduino leonardo open the arduino code file included in the macro-control folder upload it to your arduino

+once finished soldering and programming your arduino use hot glue and glue it down to the baseplate but make sure it is able to be plugged fully in once the baseplate then take your kapton tape and put it over the arduino to cover it but leave the pins where the wire are soldered on to are not covered

+to finish it off take your smallest machine screw and put a matching nut on it and then screw it in the hole on the frame of the macro pad with the back on